Skip to main content

 • A copy of your passport

-• A current transcript (including courses in progress)
+• A current transcript including:

 Official letter of acceptance